Discover WW2 fiction novels and books about the great war by British author Tod Benjamin.

 Recognised among the year’s standout manuscripts for elegant prose and emotional candour, cementing Tod’s reputation as a timeless storyteller.

-Spanning three generations, The Stoker Trilogy follows the Stoker family through love, loss, and survival against the backdrop of two world wars and a changing Britain.
-From Charles’s promise and tragedy in the early 20th century, to Charlie’s struggles with loyalty, morality, and the rise of fascism, and finally to the chaos and resilience of wartime London, the trilogy weaves together personal lives with the great shifts of history.
+Spanning three generations, The Stoker Trilogy follows the Stoker family through love, loss and survival across two world wars and a changing Britain.
+From the trenches of WWI to the chaos of wartime London, this series of historical fiction war books weaves personal lives with the great shifts of history.
+At its heart, it is a story about inheritance, identity and the enduring human search for truth and acceptance.

 At its heart, it is a story about inheritance, identity, and the enduring human search for truth and acceptance.